ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 * Cavalier - While mounts, and therefore mounted combat, does not exist in BG3, the Cavalier is able to fight with the spirit of a knightly heavy cavalry.
 The Cavalier has boosts to their speed and attacks that allow them to charge across great distances to smack foes.
 They can also inspire greater mobility among teammates.
 * Echo Knight (with RAW Progression optional file) - Echno Knight is a weird class.
 You make a shadowy copy of yourself, and can attack using your own body or using your doppleganger.
 * Psi Warrior - like the Eldritch Knight and Arcane Archer, the Psi Warrior uses Intelligence as a hybrid combat caster.
 The Psi Warrior focuses on empowering their attacks with extra psychic damage and psi abilities.
-* Guardian - the Guardian is a Fighter subclass focused on being a tank, drawing aggro, and protecting your allies.

 ## Monk